moderndeveloper-students/mastering-github-students-project/git-rebase.md

 `git rebase` is one of two Git commands that helps in integrating changes from one branch onto another.
 The other command that helps with integrating changes is `git merge`.
 Merge is always a forward moving change record.
 Alternatively, rebase has powerful history rewriting features.

+The main difference between those two commands is that `merge` is a non-destructive operation: the existing branches are not changed in any way.
+That avoid a lot of pitfalls but if the repository is heavily active it can become really messy. `rebase`, on the other side, moves the entire feature branch on the tip of the master branch, incorporating all the new commits in a linear way.
+The major benefit is that you get a much cleaner repository history but re-writing project history can be potentially catastrophic for your collaboration workflow.

 Rebase itself has 2 main modes: "manual" and "interactive" mode.

 The git rebase command allows you to easily change a series of commits, modifying the history of your repository.
 You can reorder, edit, or squash commits together.